 Database testing is a means to validate the data stored in the database, objects controlling data, and the functionality wrapped around it.
 The databases use objects to manage data like tables for storage, views for representation, and functions/triggers for manipulation.

-Nowadays, the use of databases is wide-spread, especially in web applications.
+Nowadays, the use of databases is widespread, especially in web applications.
 And they are getting more and more complex with new technologies and platforms.
-That’s why checking the quality, security, and correctness of data make it eminent to learn database testing.
+That’s why checking the quality, security, and correctness of data makes it eminent to learn database testing.

-What is the scope of Database Testing or what are the areas to cover while testing a Database?
+What are the areas to cover while testing a Database?